NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/svsims.rst

 .. _nvidia-mgpu-backend:

-The :code:`nvidia` target also provides a state vector simulator accelerated with the :code:`cuStateVec` library with support for Multi-Node, Multi-GPU distribution of the state vector.
+The :code:`nvidia` backend also provides a state vector simulator accelerated with the :code:`cuStateVec` library with support for Multi-Node, Multi-GPU distribution of the state vector.

-This target is necessary to scale applications that require a state vector that cannot fit on a single GPU memory.
+This backend is necessary to scale applications that require a state vector that cannot fit on a single GPU memory.

 The multi-node multi-GPU simulator expects to run within an MPI context.
 To execute a program on the multi-node multi-GPU NVIDIA target, use the following commands (adjust the value of the :code:`-np` flag as needed to reflect available GPU resources on your system):

+See the `Divisive Clustering <https://nvidia.github.io/cuda-quantum/latest/applications/python/divisive_clustering_coresets.html>`__ application to see how this backend can be used in practice.

 .. tab:: Python